 1.0 Notification and Authorization

 Dr. Robert Suggs, Human Landing System (HLS) Natural Environments Discipline Lead, requested the NASA Engineering and Safety Center (NESC) perform an independent review of a new lunar meteoroid ejecta model developed by the Natural Environments Branch at Marshall Space Flight Center (MSFC).
 MSFC has proposed to use the new model to replace the Apollo-era lunar ejecta environments in the SLS-SPEC-159 Cross-Program Design Specification for Natural Environments (DSNE) document [ref. ] that specifies engineering design environments for NASA’s Exploration Systems Development (ESD) and Artemis Programs.
-The NESC assessment team will review the physical basis of the new lunar ejecta model, identify issues with the model should they exist, and provide recommendations for improvements before the model results are incorporated into a DSNE update.
+The NESC assessment team reviewed the physical basis of the new lunar ejecta model, identified issues with the model, and provided recommendations for improvements before the model results are incorporated into a DSNE update.

 2.0 Signature Page